oroinc/documentation/user_guide/data_management_tags.rst

 Conclusion
 ----------

-Tags are easy to add and manage property of any record that can be used to find records with the tag from anywhere in the system, as well as to  filter records for reports and segments.
+Tags are easy to add and can help manage the content of any record.
+They can be used to find records from anywhere within the system and can filter records for reports and segments.

 .. |IcDelete| image:: ./img/buttons/IcDelete.png
    :align: middle